Why the church needs to meet together

 It takes a fraction of a second to send a message from London to Sydney ... to think two hundred years ago it took four months - and with a high chance of never getting there.
 Today we rely heavily on internet communications and this is an integral part of our lives.
 But it doesn't govern everything.

-Sometimes you need to be with a person and Facebook is not enough.
+Sometimes you need to be with a person ... and, well, Facebook is not enough.

 The great apostle John said, in 2nd John verse 12,